-*While Ed Waldmire may have come up with his own version of the deep-fried frankfurter, variations — some using pancake batter, others cornmeal-based — apparently have been around since at least the 1920s.
+*While Ed Waldmire may have come up with his own version and his own name for the deep-fried frankfurter, variations — some using pancake batter, others cornmeal-based — apparently have been around since at least the 1920s.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.